 - it can be walked in shorter sections if desired or as a longer circular walk including the Mount Aubrey track

 - the marine reserve at Reotahi can be busy at times and is a favourite spot for school study trips.

 For further information about the Mount Aubrey track, follow the link below.

 How to get to Reotahi

 Follow the route from Whangarei signposted to the aiport and Whangarei Heads.
 Just past the shopping centre in Onerahi, turn left onto Whangarei Heads Road.

-Access including car parking, can be found at Stuart Road (McLeod Bay), limited parking at Beach Road (Reotahi) and Bay View Road (Little Munro Bay).
+Access including car parking, can be found at Stuart Road (McLeod Bay) by the community hall, limited parking at Beach Road (Reotahi) and Bay View Road (Little Munro Bay).